1 About the Complaints Scheme

 - a) the gravity of the misconduct which the Complaints Commissioner has identified and its consequences for the complainant;

-- b) the nature of the relevant regulator(s)’ relationship with the complainant and the extent to which the complainant has been adversely affected in the course of his direct dealings with the relevant regulator(s);
+- b) the nature of the relevant regulator(s)’ relationship with the complainant and the extent to which the complainant has been adversely affected in the course of their direct dealings with the relevant regulator(s)

 - c) whether what has gone wrong is at the operational or administrative level;

 - d) the impact of the cost of compensatory payments on firms, issuers of listed securities and, indirectly, consumers.

 7.15 The Complaints Commissioner must observe any statutory restrictions applicable to them relating to the disclosure of confidential information.

 7.16 The Complaints Commissioner will prepare a report on their investigations under the Scheme concluded during the 12-month period ending 31 March (the annual report), publish it and send a copy to each regulator and to HM Treasury.

 7.17 Each regulator will respond to any recommendations or criticisms relating to it in the report, publish the response and send a copy of it to the Complaints Commissioner and HM Treasury.

 7.18 HM Treasury will lay the annual report and any response to it before Parliament.

 7.19 The annual report must in particular include:

 - a) information concerning any general trends emerging from the investigations undertaken during the reporting period;